Conte salutes his Inter 'journey' as Inzaghi tipped as successor

 Conte also thanked the fans having "always felt their support and warmth" despite the coronavirus pandemic.

-On Thursday, Italian media were tipping Lazio coach Simone Inzaghi as Conte's successor.
+On Thursday, Italian media were tipping Simone Inzaghi, who quit as Lazio coach on Thursday, as Conte's successor.

 Reports claim the 45-year-old ex-international striker could sign a two-year deal with Inter on Friday.